 THE STRINGING TECHNIQUE AND PROCESS THAT WE ADOPT AIMS TO ACHIEVE A VERY ACCURATE TENSION.

 Customers that have been getting poor results for yeas are often surprised when they request 55 LBS and call back to say that the racket feels like 65 LBS.
 This is because the overall tension, string bed tension (SBS) is much lower due to a manual stringing machine and or poor techniques.
 SBS is your end result and should be closely monitored by both the stringer and player (customer) for two reasons:

 - To monitor the end result straight off the stringing machine.

 - To gauge tension loss as you play.

-Please see the information regarding the essentials that you need to know about strings.
-Remember, if you’re not sure get in touch with the experts in tennis equipment.
+Please see the information below regarding the essentials that you need to know about tennis strings.
+If you’re not sure, then please get in touch with us.